Borussia Mönchengladbach: 1996–2010: Firm decline and new stadium

 Finally, in 1999, Gladbach were relegated to 2.
 Bundesliga, where they would spend two seasons.
-Upon returning to the Bundesliga in 2001, Mönchengladbach remained uninspired as they continued to be mired in the bottom half of the league.
+Upon returning to the Bundesliga in 2001, Mönchengladbach continued to be in the bottom half of the league.

-The first season in the 2nd Bundesliga started the same way as the previous one ended.
+The first season in the 2.
+Bundesliga started the same way as the previous one ended.
 In the DFB Cup, the team were knocked out early after a lost penalty shootout against the regional league SC Verl.
-The second division season 1999–2000 ended the Borussia despite bad first round still on the fifth place in the table.
+The second division season 1999–2000 ended the Borussia despite a bad first round still in fifth place in the table.
 Four points were missing for direct promotion.

 On 1 August 2000, Borussia Mönchengladbach celebrated the 100-year anniversary of the club.
-As part of the celebrations, next to coach Hennes Weisweiler the following players were elected by Borussia supporters in the so-called century Elf: As goalkeeper Wolfgang Kleff, in defence Berti Vogts, Hans-Günter Bruns, Wilfried Hannes and Patrik Andersson, in midfield Rainer Bonhof, Stefan Effenberg, Herbert Wimmer and Günter Netzer and in attack Jupp Heynckes and Allan Simonsen.
+As part of the celebrations, next to coach Hennes Weisweiler the following players were elected by Borussia supporters in the so-called century Elf: As goalkeeper Wolfgang Kleff, in defence Berti Vogts, Hans-Günter Bruns, Wilfried Hannes and Patrik Andersson, in midfield Rainer Bonhof, Stefan Effenberg, Herbert Wimmer, and Günter Netzer, and in attack Jupp Heynckes and Allan Simonsen.
 Later, large-format posters with images of the players on the north and east sides were attached to the steel exterior of the stadium in Borussia Park.